What is the Importance of Financial Analysis?

 The process of reviewing and analyzing a company's financial statements to make better economic decisions is called the analysis of financial statements.
 In other words, the process of determining the financial strengths and weaknesses of the entity by establishing the strategic relationship between the items of the balance sheet, profit and loss account, and other financial statements.

 Financial analysis is also defined as the process of evaluating businesses, projects, budgets, and other finance-related transactions to determine their performance and suitability.
 Typically, financial analysis is used to analyze whether an entity is stable, solvent, liquid, or profitable enough to warrant a monetary investment.

-The financial analyst job role is to use the company’s financial statements data and records to analyse and understand the strengths, financial position and weaknesses of the given company.
-For example, the revenue stream flow, debts being serviced, capital investments, operational efficiency, current financial position to invest, future profits etc. in the form of presentable data to investors.
+The financial analyst's job role is to use the company's financial statements data and records to analyze and understand the strengths, financial position, and weaknesses of the given company.
+For example, the revenue stream flow, debts being serviced, capital investments, operational efficiency, current financial position to invest, future profits, etc. in the form of presentable data to investors.

 The following are essential to Financial analysis.

 1. Financial statements:

 The balance sheets and income statement of the company reflect the profits, losses and earning potential over a given period of time.
 The liabilities, assets, capital, and debt positions and such financial data are vital to budget, plan and ensure profitability.

 All expenses and working capital changes can be tracked using the current assets, liabilities and working capital statements of the previous and present year.
 This is a helpful factor in budgeting, evaluation and strategy planning.